Researcher Development Schemes

 -

-McKenzie Postdoctoral Fellowships Program
+McKenzie Postdoctoral Fellowships Scheme

 To attract outstanding recent doctoral graduates in areas of research priority for the university and its faculties, and in particular to recruit new researchers who have the potential to build and lead cross-disciplinary collaborative research activities inside and across faculties.